thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 # Collated CDDL

 ~~~
-{::include cddl/cca-attestation.cddl}
+TODO...include cddl/cca-attestation.cddl
 ~~~

 # Signing key implementation alternatives
 {: #sec-signing-keys}

-In the CCA Platform reference design, IAKs ({{para-ias-intro}}) are raw public keys.
+In the CCA Platform reference design, PAKs ({{para-pak-intro}}) are raw public keys.

-Some implementations may choose to use an IAK that is a certified public keys.
+Some implementations may choose to use an PAK that is a certified public keys.
 If this option is taken, the value of the CCA Platform Profile Definition claim
-{{sec-profile-definition-claim}} MUST be altered from the reference implementation value.
+{{sec-plat-profile-definition-claim}} MUST be altered from the reference implementation value.

-TODO:: perhaps lose this justification section as...
+TODO... perhaps lose this justification section as...

-Certified public keys require the manufacturer to run the certification authority (CA) that issues X.509 certs for the IAKs.
+Certified public keys require the manufacturer to run the certification authority (CA) that issues X.509 certs for the PAKs.
 (Note that operating a CA is a complex and expensive task that may be unaffordable to certain manufacturers.)